waizsohail924-arch/todo-list-phyton-/README.md

-# todo-list-phyton-
-Ek simple command-line To-Do List program jisme users apne tasks add aur view kar sakte hain.
-Isme Python Lists, append(), enumerate(), loops, functions aur conditional statements ka use hua hai.
-Tasks sirf program chalne tak memory me save rehte hain, program band hone ke baad delete ho jaate hain.
+To-Do List (Python)
+A simple command-line To-Do List application built with Python.
+Users can add tasks and view them in a numbered list.
+Objective
+Build a simple program where users can add tasks to a Python list and view them.
+Concepts Used
+Python Lists
+append()
+for loop
+enumerate()
+Functions
+User input
+Conditional statements
+Features
+Add a task
+View all saved tasks
+Exit the program
+How to Run
+Make sure Python 3 is installed on your system.
+Save/clone this repository.
+Run the program: